cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

   structure dissect add to addresslist uses the addressstring instead of number, so symbols will be preserved structure dissect now has a option to save the previous state of a column and show changes easier Added {$LUACODE} blocks for inline Lua coding
-  Added a c-compiler to CE (compile)
+  Added a c-compiler to CE
   Added {$C} blocks to the auto assembler. all {$C} blocks get combined into one script before execution Added {$CCODE} blocks for inline C coding (Check the forum, wiki, CE patreon discord or CE's youtube) Added a C# compiler (compilecs)